 Food Share of Ventura County opened pop-up pantry distributions throughout the county.
 Distributions are limited to low-income families residing in the city of that distribution.
 An ID or proof of residence is required upon arrival.
 All distribution sites are drive-thru only for the safety of you and our staff.
 Food is limited to one box per household on a first come, first served basis.
 LEARN MORE>>

 No Limits for deaf children and Procter & Gamble

-Procter & Gamble has helped support No Limits for deaf children by donating toilet paper and paper towels so that they can provide a second round of care packages to its deaf/hard of hearing families.
+Procter & Gamble has helped support No Limits for deaf children by donating toilet paper and paper towels so that they can provide care packages to its deaf/hard of hearing families.

 Oxnard Downtown Lions Club & Food Share of Ventura County

 Oxnard Downtown Lions Club are making a difference for Oxnard families affected by COVID-19 by raising money to benefit FOOD Share of Ventura County, which needs $2,200 a day to feed Oxnard.
 The Oxnard Downtown Lions Club has donated seed money of $2,200 to Feed Oxnard for a Day and asks for the community to join their cause to help FEED OXNARD FOR 30 DAYS.
 A $50 donation feeds 150 families but ANY contribution will help make an impact!
 Make sure your community and neighbors know they're not alone by sharing or donating to this much-needed GoFundMe campaign.